uber/aresdb/README.md

 AresDB
 ==============
-AresDB is a GPU-based analytics engine with storage and query capabilities.
-The goal of AresDB is to develop a real-time analytics system with fresh data and interactive response time at a low cost.
+AresDB is a GPU-based real-time analytics storage and query engine.
+It features low query latency, high data freshness and highly efficient in-memory and on disk storage management.
+Please see AresDB's features, architecture design described in the [Uber Engineering Blog](https://eng.uber.com/aresdb/).

 This repo contains the source code of AresDB and debug UI.

 Legal Note